 While online shopping went up by 45% last year, another interesting development also took place.
 Browser Push Notifications were launched and since then, they have started to pave the way for effective digital marketing campaigns.
-Users can now be targeted anywhere, on any site, even when they are not browsing on the retailer’s site.
-Marketers can now provide a smooth shopping experience and act as a virtual guide for them when they visit the retailer’s site.
+Marketers can now target users anywhere, on any site, even when they are not browsing on the retailer’s site.
+Marketers can now provide a smooth shopping experience.
+More so, they can act as a virtual guide for the users when they visit the retailer’s site.

-Desktop usage accounts for 42% of the total internet time and while app push notifications are limited to mobile devices and tablets, Browser push notifications cover desktops too.
+Desktop usage accounts for 42% of the total internet time.
+While app push notifications are limited to mobile devices and tablets, Browser push notifications cover desktops too.
 The cost factor involving Browser push is another point which marketers can’t afford to ignore.
 For small businesses and start-ups which cannot invest in building apps, browser push notifications come to the rescue.

-So, the entire campaign works like a funnel where in the first layer, users are targeted with Opt-In messages and get filtered into subscribers.
+So, the entire campaign works like a funnel.
+In the first layer, you can target the users with Opt-In messages and filter them into subscribers.
 This level is known as ‘Collect Subscribers’.
-In the second layer, subscribers are ‘sent customized browser push messages’ and the Click-Through Rate is ascertained.
-The last layer consists of ‘optimizing the browser push messages’ so as to keep the users engaged with the ecommerce outlet.
+In the second layer, marketers ‘send customized browser push messages’ and the ascertained the Click-Through Rate.
+The last layer consists of ‘optimizing the browser push messages’ to sustain the user engagement with the e-commerce outlet.

-In this article, we’ll take you bit by bit through each and every level and explain how the ecommerce traffic can be converted into actual conversions.
+In this article, we’ll take you bit by bit through each and every level of the campaign.
+We will also explain how eCommerce traffic can be converted into actual conversions.

 1. Collect Subscribers

-This is the very first stage where users are targeted with Opt-In messages and the digital campaign involving Browser Push Notifications is kicked off.
+This is the very first stage where the marketers target the users with Opt-In messages, thus kicking off the digital campaign involving Browser Push Notifications.

-According to a survey done by Vizury, the Opt-In rate in Home page is about 10%.
-So for example, if an ecommerce website has traffic of 100K, the Opt-In rate in the Home page would be 10K.
+According to a survey by Vizury, the Opt-In rate in Home page is about 10%.
+So, if an eCommerce website has traffic of 100K, the Opt-In rate in the Home page would be 10K.

 It’s also likely that Opt-In rates in other pages will be more than the Home page.
 Reiterating Opt-In messages on those pages will create more Subscribers.
 There will be a surge of 2 to 5% in Subscriptions if such kinds of experiments are run on every page.
-So that way, if we roughly calculate the number of subscribers in a month, the figure is sure to touch 12K to 15K (for a traffic of 100K).
+If we roughly calculate the number of subscribers in a month, the figure is sure to touch 12K to 15K (for the traffic of 100K).
 So, after three months the Marketer can expect 36K to 45K subscriptions.

 2. Send BPN

-This is the stage where Browser Push Notifications get to work and bring in the cash for your business.
+This is the stage where Browser Push Notifications get to work and bring revenue for your business.
 Once in this level, the marketer is sure to understand that Browser Push Notifications are way more effective than other marketing channels.

-For any marketing campaign to succeed, the Right Person always has to be targeted with the Right Message at the Right Time.
+For any successful marketing campaign, the Right Person always has to be targeted with the Right Message at the Right Time.
 That is exactly what Vizury’s Browser Push Notifications’ platform does.

-It allows the marketer to keep a close watch on the browsing pattern of the Subscribers and then send segregate them accordingly.
-After the segregation is done with, it’s time to send 1:1 personalized messages to the right person at the right time.
+It allows the marketer to keep a close watch on the browsing pattern of the Subscribers and then segregate them accordingly.
+After segregating, it sends 1:1 personalized message to the right person at the right time.

-In a month, if the marketer sends 2 notifications every week to each Subscriber, in a month the Subscriber will receive 8 notifications.
+Suppose a marketer sends 2 notifications every week to each Subscriber.
+Hence, in a month the Subscriber will receive 8 notifications.